AAvanzado/cse15l-lab-reports/Week1LabReport.md

 # Week 1 Lab Report

-The following is a tutorial about how to log into a course-specific accounton "ieng6"
+The following is a tutorial about how to log into a course-specific account on "ieng6"

 # 1. Installing VScode
 * Firstly, visit the [Visual Studio Code website](https://code.visualstudio.com/download) for the download links